Ryan McMahon Player Props: Rockies vs. Padres

 Ryan McMahon At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 76th, his on-base percentage ranks 72nd, and he is 44th in the league in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 75th, his on-base percentage ranks 72nd, and he is 47th in the league in slugging.

-- He has scored in 45.0% of his games this year, with more than one run scored in 6.7%.
+- He has scored in 28 games this season (45.9%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.